PDLT-University-of-York/test-split-site/docs/panopto/sharing-recordings.md

 3. Under the **Share** section, select **link** and click **copy link** to copy the video URL.
 </br>![Decorative](Images/share-step-4.png)

-!!!
-Warning
-Embedding Panopto videos directly within the VLE using the embed option is **not** recommended.
+> :boom:Embedding Panopto videos directly within the VLE using the embed option is **not** recommended.
 For best practices on embedding in Blackboard, please refer to our [Embedding in Blackboard Guide](embed-panopto-ultra).

 ## More Details and Troubleshooting